AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-aem-sites.md

 * **Use Page Language**: Use local of the AEM Sites page instead locale of Adaptive Form.
 * **Set Focus on Form**: Select to set the focus on the first field of the Adaptive Form.
 * **Theme**: Select a theme that defines styling for components of your Adaptive Form.
 Styling includes appearance properties such as font style, background color, dimensions, and alignment.
-* **Form covers entire width of the frame**: An inline frame (iframe) is an HTML element that loads an Adaptive Form to an AEM Sites page.
+* **Form covers entire width of the frame**:
+An inline frame (iframe) is an HTML element that loads an Adaptive Form to an AEM Sites page.

-    * If the **[!UICONTROL Form covers entire width of the frame]** checkbox is checked, an Adaptive Form occupies the full width of the container it is placed in.
+    * If the **[!UICONTROL Form covers entire width of the frame]** checkbox is checked, an Adaptive Form occupies the full width of the container in which it is placed.
 In this case, an iframe is not used to render the form.
-An Adaptive Form layout and design adapts to span the entire width of the container.
-It is useful for an Adaptive Form to have a responsive design and adjust to different screen sizes.
+The layout and design of an Adaptive Form adapt to span the entire width of the container, making it responsive and capable of adjusting to different screen sizes.

     * If the **[!UICONTROL Form covers entire width of the frame]** checkbox is not checked, an Adaptive Form does not cover the entire width of the container.
-The iframe is used to render a form, which cannot be extended beyond the specific width.
-It is useful when an Adaptive Form has a definite boundaries with other AEM components next to the form in the container.
+Instead, an iframe is used to render the form, which cannot be extended beyond a specific width.
+This approach is useful when thane Adaptive Form has definite boundaries and needs to coexist with other AEM components next to it within the container.

 * **Height**: Specify the height of the container.
 Leave it blank to automatically resize the container.
 * **CSS Client library**: Specify path to a CSS client library.